 Free online widgets:

-We’ve created free online widgets that make it easy to embed a search map, profile link or overview map of each route into your website or blog.
+We’ve created free online widgets, making it easy to embed a search map, profile link or overview map of each route into your website or blog.
 The following widgets are available on your profile page at my.viewranger.com in the form of embed codes that you copy and paste into your site’s HTML.

 Search map widget